Scholarships & Fellowships

 - Employment placement after graduation

 Paul & Daisy Soros Fellowships for New Americans: This fellowships program provides grants for up to two years of graduate study in the United States.
-Each fellow receives a maintenance grant of $25,000.00 and a tuition grant of up to half of the tuition costs up to a maximum of $20,000.00 per year.
+Each fellow receives tuition and living expenses that can total as much as $90,000 over two academic years.
 A Fellow may pursue a graduate degree in any field including law and medicine.
 Applications are accepted from candidates who have not yet begun their graduate studies and from candidates in their first or second year of graduate study as well.
 For the purpose of this fellowship, a New American is defined as an individual who is either a resident alien, a naturalized citizen, or is the child of two parents who are both naturalized citizens.

 Thomas Tam Scholarship: Thomas Tam Scholarship was established in honor of Dr. Thomas Tam''s many contribution to the City University of New York The scholarship award is given to a qualified undergraduate student currently enrolled in any of the CUNY colleges, Asian or non-Asian "who has demonstrated creativity in the communication of the concerns of the Asian American community in areas such as Health, Education, and Culture."

 Talbots Scholarship Foundation: Talbots Charitable Foundation is proud to present a scholarship program for women looking to return to college later in life.
 This program is for the 2014 academic year and includes one (1) $30,000 Nancy Talbots Scholarship Award, which is named in memory of the founder of Talbots, and thirty (30) $5,000 awards.